SichangHe/igem-2022-dku-backup/src/education.md

 - On campus, we have established a journal club, where different members of the team introduced cutting-edge knowledge about synthetic biology every two weeks, and we are happy to see many freshmen participating.
-For general audience on campus, we participated in the club expo, and designed activites to promote the scientific mindset.
+For general audience on campus, we participated in the club expo, and designed activities to promote the scientific mindset.
 We also cohosted a Biology Seminar Series, inviting Prof. Dong Hyun Jo, from Seoul National University College of Medicine to give a talk on therapeutic revolution for the DKU community.